Please ensure Javascript is enabled for purposes of website accessibility

 1. Too good to be true: If the job offer seems too good to be true, it probably is.
 Scammers often lure victims with promises of high salaries, minimal work, and luxurious benefits.
 Be sceptical of job offers that sound unrealistic.

-2. Unsolicited job offers: Legitimate employers usually don't reach out to job seekers on WhatsApp without prior communication.
+2. Unsolicited job offers: Legitimate employers usually don't reach out to job seekers on WhatsApp without prior communication and consent, or from an unverified account.
 If you receive a job offer out of the blue from an unknown number, be cautious.

 3. No verifiable information: Scammers often provide vague or unverifiable information about the company and the job.
 Legitimate employers should be willing to share details about the company's name, location, website, and a proper job description.